 An excellent backup solution must fulfill two criteria:

-The schedule for your backups must be a reflection of how frequent your website gets updated.
-If you always publish new content and get a lot of comments, you might want to backup your website every week or even every day.
-You can settle for monthly or biweekly backups if you don’t have frequent updates.
+The schedule for your backups must reflect how frequently your website is updated.
+If you always publish new content and receive a lot of comments, you might want to back up your website every week or even every day.
+If you don’t have frequent updates, you can settle for monthly or biweekly backups.

 Options for Website Backups